JingWang18/Discriminative-Feature-Alignment/README.md

 ![Idea](overallidea.png)

 This is the code implementation of Discriminative Feature Alignment for digit and object classification in Pytorch.
 The code is implemented by Jing Wang.
+If you have any questions or find any mistakes in the code implementation, please do not hesitate to email me at jing@ece.ubc.ca

 Paper Name: Discriminative Feature Alginment: Improving Transferability of Unsupervised Domain Adaptation by Gaussian-guided Latent Alignment [[link to Paper]](https://arxiv.org/abs/2006.12770)